 This provision then shows without the second set of parentheses in the standard patent rights clause at 37 CFR 401.14(k)(1).

 Rights to a subject invention in the United States may not be assigned without the approval of the Federal agency, except where such assignment is made to an organization which has as one of its primary functions the management of inventions, provided that such assignee will be subject to the same provisions as the contractor;

-If a nonprofit assigns a subject invention to a company, even under the cover of an exclusive patent license, the company becomes a party to the funding agreement–becomes a contractor–and any inventions made by the company made by the company arising from federally supported research or development are also subject inventions.
-Furthermore, the company is obligated to handle those inventions under the nonprofit patent rights clause.
+If a nonprofit assigns a subject invention to a company, even under the cover of an exclusive patent license, the company becomes a party to the funding agreement–becomes a contractor–and any inventions acquired by the company arising from federally supported research or development are then also subject inventions.
+Furthermore, the company is obligated to handle those inventions, just as with the assigned invention, under the nonprofit patent rights clause.
 Specifically, the company-assignee agrees–as a party to the funding agreement–to dedicate income earned with respect to subject inventions to the specified public purposes.

 If a company does not wish to collaborate with a nonprofit owner of a subject invention to achieve a public purpose with any income it earns beyond administrative purposes going to scientific research or education, then the company must insist on receiving less than an assignment of any subject invention–at best an exclusive license to less than all substantial rights–an exclusive license to sell, but not to make, for instance.